 “Starring Role” sounds sort of sweet at the beginning, almost like a lullaby or a song for kids.
 But lyrics definitely do not have that vibe, and we get hit with the shocking “’cause the only time you open up is when we get undressed”.
 It’s deceptively sweet.

-Unlike the other songs on this list, this one is more about being greedy for someone’s heart than it is about being greedy for money or power.
+Unlike the other songs on this list, this MARINA track is more about being greedy for someone’s heart than it is about being greedy for money or power.
 It’s more about a desire to have power over an individual.
 The singer wants to have full control of their partner: “I’ll never set you free”.
 It’s really a great, threatening song that has a different take on the meaning of being power hungry.

 “Applause” by Lady Gaga